TitoCoder/JavaScript-Coding-Interview-Questions-Answers/Data Structures/15-implement-a-binary-search-algorithm.md

+# Write a function to implement a binary search algorithm
 ## Problem Description

 Binary search is a fundamental algorithm used to efficiently search for a target value within a sorted array.
 The algorithm works by repeatedly dividing the search interval in half until the target value is found or the search interval becomes empty.